remiguillette/BeaverTask/replit.md

 4. Selected date is shown with an underline and displays its tasks in the right panel
 5. Dates with tasks show a small orange dot indicator

+### Task List View
+1. Click the Task List icon (fourth icon in sidebar) to view all tasks
+2. Tasks are automatically organized into categories:
+   - **Overdue**: Tasks past their due date
+   - **Upcoming**: Tasks with future due dates (sorted by date)
+   - **No Due Date**: Tasks without a due date
+   - **Completed**: Finished tasks
+3. Toggle task completion by clicking the checkbox
+4. Delete tasks using the 🗑️ button
+5. Click the Calendar icon to return to calendar view

 ## Task Status Logic
 - **Completed**: Task is marked as complete
 - **Overdue**: Task is not complete and due date has passed